 The average casket costs about $2,000, while other premium caskets made of mahogany, fiberglass, wood and plastic can all cost as much as $10,000.

+Some buyers purchase a casket independently, to avoid third-party markups.
+However, you will be responsible for shipping the casket to the funeral home, which may be expensive.
 If you choose cremation, you can avoid the cost of a new casket.
-Most funeral homes will rent you a casket to use if you plan on holding a viewing or for the funeral.
-It’s a far more cost-effective option for those who don’t plan on burying their loved one in a casket.
+Most funeral homes will rent you a casket to use if you plan on holding a viewing or for the funeral as a more cost-effective option if you have other burial plans.

 These are some of the average costs you may incur for a funeral, according to the National Funeral Directors Association (NFDA).